dimple2001/scientific-calculator-with-gui/README.md

-# Scientific Calculator with Dark/Light Mode
+# 📐Scientific Calculator with Dark/Light Mode

 A responsive web-based scientific calculator built with Flask, JavaScript, HTML, and CSS.
 This calculator features both standard and scientific operations, calculation history tracking, and a dark/light theme toggle.